aninagaraj/second-glance/README.md

 ## Demo

 Check out one of the original "Second Glance" puzzles from The Washington Post that inspired this project:
 [Second Glance: Taco Time (April 8, 2021)](https://www.washingtonpost.com/magazine/2021/04/08/second-glance-taco-time-apr-11-2021/).
 I downloaded the full image (`taco.jpeg`) which also contains the solution.
-I used a different program to "cut out" the original (`taco1.jpeg`) and altered image (`taco2.jpeg`) and ensured that their dimensions were identical.
+I used a custom Python program to "cut out" the original (`taco1.jpeg`) and altered image (`taco2.jpeg`) and ensured that their dimensions were identical.

 Your eye will quickly catch the differences in the blinking view and the difference map will confirm and validate the differences.